OpenEvalProject/evals/manuscripts/elife-95083/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03czfpz43 Department of Orthopaedics, Emory University School of Medicine Atlanta United States
+1. Department of Orthopaedics, Emory University School of Medicine Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-2. https://ror.org/04z89xx32 VA Medical Center Atlanta United States
+2. VA Medical Center Atlanta United States ([ROR:04z89xx32](https://ror.org/04z89xx32))

 † Corresponding author

 ## Abstract

 Bone remodeling is a complex process involving the coordinated actions of osteoblasts and osteoclasts to maintain bone homeostasis.
 While the influence of osteoblasts on osteoclast differentiation is well established, the reciprocal regulation of osteoblasts by osteoclasts has long remained enigmatic.
 In the past few years, a fascinating new role for osteoclasts has been unveiled in promoting bone formation and facilitating osteoblast migration to the remodeling sites through a number of different mechanisms, including the release of factors from the bone matrix following bone resorption and direct cell–cell interactions.
 Additionally, considerable evidence has shown that osteoclasts can secrete coupling factors known as clastokines, emphasizing the crucial role of these cells in maintaining bone homeostasis.
 Due to their osteoprotective function, clastokines hold great promise as potential therapeutic targets for bone diseases.
-However, despite long-standing work to uncover new clastokines and their effect in vivo , more substantial efforts are still required to decipher the mechanisms and pathways behind their activity in order to translate them into therapies.
+However, despite long-standing work to uncover new clastokines and their effect in vivo, more substantial efforts are still required to decipher the mechanisms and pathways behind their activity in order to translate them into therapies.
 This comprehensive review provides insights into our evolving understanding of the osteoclast function, highlights the significance of clastokines in bone remodeling, and explores their potential as treatments for bone diseases suggesting future directions for the field.

 ## Introduction